 Follow a strict keto diet on your low-carb days, stocking up on healthy fats, green leafy veggies, and a moderate amount of protein.

-On your high-carb days, your plate might include a serving of brown rice, quinoa, sweet potatoes, or other starch.
+On your high-carb days, your plate might include a serving of brown rice, quinoa, and sweet potatoes.

 Here is what a sample day may look like, depending on where you are in your carb cycle: